Listing Your Website: Setup Guide and Best Practices

 Verification Timeline

-Most listings are reviewed within 1–3 business days.
-You'll receive a notification when your listing is approved or if additional information is needed.
+You'll receive a notification once your listing has been reviewed — when it's approved, or if additional information is needed.

 Best Practices for a High-Performing Listing